 “All-natural” vitamin companies often tout their process of creating “natural” vitamins as being better for your health.
 Natural supplements are typically far more taxing on your budget than synthetic supplements.

-Those who produce all natural vitamins indicate that their products are free of artificial flavorings and colorings, chemical preservatives and excessive excipients (inactive substances that are carriers for active ingredients).
-Natural companies use only natural flavoring agents such as herbal extracts, lemon and vanilla with no chemical dyes.
+Companies producing all-natural vitamins indicate their products are free of artificial flavorings and colorings, chemical preservatives and excessive excipients (inactive substances that are carriers for active ingredients).
+Natural companies use only natural flavoring agents such as herbal extracts, lemon, and vanilla with no chemical dyes.
 Synthetic supplements are criticized for using binders to hold tablets together, or fillers such as cellulose or magnesium stearate for encapsulation.
-Cellulose is a vegetable plant – if you eat lettuce or spinach – you are eating cellulose.
-There is no difference in a supplement.
-Magnesium stearate is used to make sure the ingredients blend together proportionally and slides through the manufacturing process easily.
+Cellulose is a vegetable plant; if you eat lettuce or spinach, you are eating cellulose.
+Magnesium stearate is used to make sure the ingredients blend together proportionally and easily slides through the manufacturing process.
 It is basically a combination of stearic acid (a saturated fat found in beef, cocoa butter, and coconut oil) and magnesium salt.
 Both are recognized as GRAS (generally regarded as safe) by the FDA.

 The purpose of taking a vitamin is to get the benefit of the nutrients.
 Reputable labs will actually create a ‘human stomach’ to test how the vitamins break down and release the nutrients.
 They copy the temperature, average acidity, and how the stomach churns during digesting.
 Of course, there are individual variants such as your gut microbiota, your age, and your overall health that will affect how your own body digests and absorbs the vitamin.